Getting started

 (resize, rotate, move, etc.).What consequences for xorg.conf?

-, removing the xorg.conf
+squeeze, removing the xorg.conf configuration file

 entirely should work well enough, but in case that doesn’t work out,

-let’s document what can be removed from it from a RandR
+let’s document what can be removed from it from a RandR point of

 view.-